Crinum spp. Crinum Lily

-This large, coarse-textured, upright rosette of broad, light green, 4-foot-long leaves is topped most of the year with great clusters of fragrant, spidery flowers (Fig. 1).
+This large, coarse-textured, upright rosette of broad, light green, 4-foot-long leaves is topped most of the year with great clusters of fragrant, spidery flowers (Figure 1).
 A fine specimen plant, Crinums also make excellent underplantings for palms or other coarsely textured landscape plants.
 Plant four to six feet apart in a mass planting.
 Install a very low ground cover beneath and around individual plants or groupings to help "set-off" or display crinum lily.
 They accent any garden or landscape.

 Scientific name: Crinum spp.